Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 Epic Universe: Ministry of Magic

-The new Epic Universe theme park is home to a new Wizarding World of Harry Potter – Ministry of Magic.
-The Ministry of Magic covers two cities:
+Universal’s Epic Universe theme park, which opened on 22 May 2025, is home to the third Wizarding World of Harry Potter land: Ministry of Magic.
+The land covers two cities:

 - Paris: Both Muggle Paris & Wizarding Paris from the Fantastic Beasts films